 What Happens If My Corporation Makes a Mistake and Breaks the Law?

 Accidents happen, and sometimes those accidents involve breaking the law unknowingly.
 For corporations, there are many laws to follow.
-There are federal laws set by Congress, and there are state laws that every corporation should be aware of and should follow.
+There are federal laws set by the United States Congress, and there are state laws that every corporation should be aware of and should follow.
 Because there are so many laws to know, it can be intimidating for a corporation.
 There are laws that pertain to board meetings, issuing stock, appointing officers, firing officers, and the list goes on.
 In order to refrain from breaking any of the many laws that corporations are subject to, many corporations opt to hire an attorney or a team of attorneys.

 With a team of lawyers, a company has much better odds of anticipating and properly planning for legal issues.
 If an accident does happen, the lawyers will be there to resolve the issue with as little turmoil as possible.
 When a law is broken, a fine may occur or a legal proceeding and reputation degradation can occur.
 An experienced Florida corporate lawyer can help minimize these fines, legal proceedings, and negative publicity.

 Do All Corporations Need an Entire “Team” of Lawyers?